dynamsoft-docs/mobile-document-scanner-docs-js/gettingstarted/adddependency.md

-Depending on how you downloaded the SDK and where you put it, you can typically include it like this:
+Depending on where you put it, you can typically include it like this:
+{% comment %}
   ```html
   <!-- Upon extracting the zip package into your project, you can generally include it in the following manner -->
   <script src="./distributables/dynamsoft-document-viewer@1.1.0/dist/ddv.js"></script>